-The floor must be suitable for battery installation; it must...
+The floor must be suitable for battery installation; it must

-- have a suitable load-carrying capacity, - have an electrolyte-resistant installation surface (or acid collection tanks must be used), - be sufficiently conductive, - be at ground level (max. thickness of backing elements under racks and cabinets: 6 mm), - be as free of vibration as possible (otherwise a special rack is required).
+- Have a suitable load-carrying capacity - Have an electrolyte-resistant installation surface (or acid collection tanks must be used) - Be sufficiently conductive - Be at ground level (max. thickness of backing elements under racks and cabinets: 6 mm) - Be as free of vibration as possible (otherwise a special rack is required)

-Within the EU, follow VDE 0510 Part 2: 2001-12, in accordance with EN 50272-2: 2001: "Safety requirements for secondary batteries and battery installations - Part 2: Stationary batteries".
+Within the EU, follow VDE 0510 Part 2: 2001-12, in accordance with IEC 62485-2: "Safety requirements for secondary batteries and battery installations - Part 2: Stationary batteries".

-Requirement Our recommendation Ventilation source Sufficient room ventilation is absolutely required in order to limit the hydrogen concentration (H 2 concentration) in the ambient air of the battery room to a value of < 2% by volume.
+Requirement Our recommendation Ventilation source Sufficient room ventilation is absolutely required in order to limit the hydrogen concentration (H 2 concentration) in the ambient air of the battery room to a value of < 2 % by volume.
 Hydrogen is lighter than air.
-Make sure that hydrogen does not accumulate (e.g. in the ceiling area).
-Ventilation and deaeration openings should be placed near the ceiling (see also Chap.
+Make sure that hydrogen does not accumulate (e. g. in the ceiling area).
+Ventilation and deaera tion openings should be placed near the ceiling (see also Chap.
 5.2.1.1 and Chap.
-5.2.1.2 ).
-Environment The ambience should be clean and dry.
+5.2.1.2).
+Environment The ambience has to clean and dry.
 Water, oil and dirt must be kept away from the cell surface.
-Passageway width in front of and between the battery racks (and cabinets) Europe: Passageway width = 1.5 x cell width (installation depth), at least 500 mm (see also EN 50272-2).
+Passageway width in front of and between the battery racks (and cabinets) Europe: Passageway width = 1.5 x cell width (installation depth), at least 500 mm (see also IEC 62485-2).
 USA: 36" or 915 mm HOPPECKE recommendation: If possible at the installation location: 1 m.
 Otherwise: In accordance with local regulations.
-Minimum distances Rack to wall Battery to wall Conductive parts to ground Battery ent terminals Battery to sources of ignition Upper surface of battery to next tier of rack or bottom of the next cabinet 50 mm 100 mm 1500 mm for U nom or U part >120 V DC between non-insulated and grounded parts (e.g. water lines) 1500 mm for U nom >120 V DC See calculation of safety distance in Chap.
-5.1.1 .
+Minimum distances Rack to wall Battery to wall Conductive parts to ground Battery ent terminals Battery to sources of ignition Upper surface of battery to next tier of rack or bottom of the next cabinet 50 mm 100 mm 1500 mm for U {nom} or U {part} > 120 V DC between non-insulated and grounded parts (e. g. water lines) 1500 mm for U {nom} > 120 V DC See calculation of safety distance in Chap.
+5.1.1.
 250 mm It must be possible to measure the voltage and density and to add water.
 Access door Lockable and fire retardant (T90).
 Lighting Recommend: at least 100 lx.
-Labeling Warning signs in accordance with EN 50272-2.
+Labeling Warning signs in accordance with IEC 62485-2.
 Warning sign depicting risk of electrical voltage only necessary if battery voltage exceeds 60 V DC.
-Risk of explosion No sources of ignition (e.g. open flame, glowing objects, electrical switches, sparks) near to the cell openings.
-Ambient temperature The recommended operating temperature is between 10 °C and 30 °C. The optimal temperature is 20 °C $\pm$ 5 K. Higher temperatures shorten the service life of the battery.
+Risk of explosion No sources of ignition (e. g. open flame, glowing objects, electrical switches sparks) near to the cell openings.
+Ambient temperature The application temperature is 20 °C, which is based on IEC60896.
+Higher temperatures shorten the service life of the battery.
 All technical data is valid for the nominal temperature of 20 °C. Lower temperatures decrease battery capacity.
 Exceeding the limit temperature of 55 °C is not permissible.
 Avoid operating at temperatures in excess of 45 °C for long periods of time.
-Batteries should not be exposed to direct sunlight or near heat sources.
-Ambient air The air in the battery room must be free of impurities, e.g. suspended matter, metal particles or flammable gases.
-The humidity should be at a maximum of 85%.
+It is not permitted to expose the batteries to the direct sun light or beeing near to heat sources.
+Ambient air The air in the battery room must be free of impurities, e. g. suspended matter, metal particles or flammable gases.
+The humidity should be at a maximum of 85 %.
 Earthing If you ground the racks or battery cabinets, make sure that you use a connection to a reliable grounding point.
 Battery installation We recommend that batteries are properly installed in HOPPECKE battery racks or cabinets.
 The use of other operator-specific solutions may render the warranty for the batteries null and void.
 Country-specific regulations Some countries require batteries and racks to be installed in collection tanks.
 Please observe all local regulations and contact your local HOPPECKE representative if necessary.